Quality pays – Total Quality Management (TQM)

 North American companies in the late 1980’s and early 1990’s got the marketing equivalent of a kick in the face from Japanese companies bringing in consumer products that were low priced AND high quality.
-U.S. companies sought to learn how Japanese did the TQM stuff – which is funny, because the Japanese learned it from an American, Edwards Demming!
+U.S. companies sought to learn how Japanese did the TQM stuff, as it was clear quality pays.
+Funnily, the Japanese learned it from an American, Edwards Demming!

 Besides the impact Demming had on quality in Japan, there is the impact of Six Sigma on Motorola and then General Electric (GE) profits.

 In 1988, Motorola Corp. became one of the first companies to receive the Malcolm Baldrige National Quality Award.
 The award strives to identify those firms that are worthy role models for other businesses.
 One of Motorola’s innovations that attracted a great deal of attention was its Six Sigma program.

 What did it take to turn a large company with six autonomous and competitive sectors, each accustomed to driving its own business and initiatives, into one collaborative team sharing the same goal?

 Motorola’s Digital Six Sigma initiative had the objective of driving overall profitability.
 The program brought together leaders from each of the company’s business units to share best practices, improve profitability, and achieve

 US$3 billion in cost reduction within three years.
 Quality pays!

 ISO 9000 Certification Case Studies

 “The ISO 9000 series of quality management systems standards, introduced in 1986, have been adopted at over 560,000 locations worldwide.
 Anecdotal evidence suggests that firms can achieve internal benefits such as quality or productivity improvements, or that certification can help firms maintain or increase their market share, or both.
 Others argue that the standard is too generic to cause performance improvement, but can be seen as a signal of good management.